4 Disability Advocates Talk About Their DC Restaurant Experiences

 Universal design refers to the process of making buildings accessible to all people, regardless of ability.
 Mozzeria’s brightly-lit space and open floor plan makes it easier for the staff to communicate in American Sign Language while also benefiting people with impaired vision or mobility issues.
 Many of Mozzeria’s tables are wheelchair-accessible, and the bar counter has a lower area for people who use wheelchairs or have differing height requirements.
 For customers who are blind or are visually impaired, Mozzeria uses a text to audio app.
 Some of Mozzeria’s staff have experience with Protactile, a tactile language used by people who are both deaf and blind.

-Maliszewski acknowledges that not every restaurant has the space, or the resources, to provide certain accessibility tools.
-Mozzeria doesn’t provide braille menus, which are expensive, and the restaurant is still researching ways it could provide them.
+Maliszewski acknowledges that not every restaurant has the space or the resources to provide certain accessibility tools.
+Mozzeria doesn’t offer braille menus, which are expensive, and the restaurant is still researching ways it could provide them.
 But Maliszewski says one thing every dining spot can do is train staff on how to accommodate people with varying disabilities and needs.

 “Customers that go to restaurants don’t only go for the food,” he says.
 “They go for the experience itself as well.”